Recurrent tasks provide a way to be reminded to perform a task regularly.

 - Recurrence: the core task that contains all the information about the recurrence (e.g., frequency) but also the blueprint for the occurrences themselves; it is sometimes also called recurrent task or recurrence template

-- Occurrence: the regular task which is created based on the frequency and template/blueprint
+- Occurrence: the regular task which is created based on the frequency and recurrence's template/blueprint

-If a recurrence has a description, whenever an occurence is created, it will include the recurrence's description.
+If a recurrence has a description, whenever an occurrence is created, it will include the recurrence's description.

 As for regular tasks, a recurrent task can then be edited (name, description, etc.).
-The difference with regular tasks is that the recurrent task acts as a blueprint for the occurrences that will be subsequently created.
+The difference is that recurrent tasks act as the blueprint for the regular tasks that are subsequently created.

 The frequency can also be updated along with different start/end dates etc.